ecoco/magento_profiler/README.md

 * Request/Response
   * Display of request/response server parameters
 * Memory
   * Display of memory usage
+* Time
+  * New visualization of the varien profiler
 * Mysql
   * Display of all queries with syntax highlighting and stack traces to locate the origin
   * Queries by context so you can easily determine the origin block